howard8888/workspace/README.md

 - It is biologically plausible as an “early” learning mechanism (reward-modulated action selection).
 - It keeps safety interpretable: RL never bypasses safety gating.
 - It is easy to debug: the learned values (n/succ/q/last) are visible in snapshot output and can be correlated with behavior.

+### Soft tie-break learning: rl_delta (when q is allowed to matter)

+When RL is enabled, CCA8 still uses drive deficit as the primary notion of urgency, but it adds a conservative mechanism that lets the learned value estimate `SkillStat.q` influence choices in *ambiguous* situations.

+Definitions (executing stage only; gating/triggering/safety are unchanged):

+- Each triggered policy receives a `deficit(policy)` score (domain heuristic; hunger/fatigue urgency).
+- Let `best_deficit = max(deficit(policy))` over the triggered set.
+- Define a “near-best band” using `rl_delta`:

+  Any policy with `(best_deficit - deficit(policy)) <= rl_delta` is considered near-best.

+Selection logic in exploit mode (i.e., not exploring):

+- If the near-best band has exactly one candidate → choose it (deficit clearly dominates).
+- If the near-best band has multiple candidates → choose among that band by:
+  1) highest `SkillStat.q` (learned value; EMA reward),
+  2) if tied, slightly higher deficit,
+  3) if still tied, stable policy order.

+rl_delta effect (important):

+- `rl_delta = 0.0`
+  `q` is only used when deficits are exactly tied (most conservative behavior).

+- `rl_delta` small (e.g., 0.02)
+  `q` is used only in “near ties” (learning nudges choices only when urgency is very close).

+- `rl_delta` large
+  Many policies fall into the near-best band, so `q` can influence most choices among triggered policies (approaches “q-driven” within the candidate set, while still respecting gating/triggering/safety).

+This is a conservative compromise between:
+- “q only breaks exact ties” (too inert when scores are real-valued/noisy), and
+- “blend q into every score” (can amplify noisy/mis-specified rewards).

+### Interactive controls for RL (runner menu 41)

+The Runner provides an interactive control panel:

+- `rl_enabled`
+  Turns the RL logic on/off.
+When off, selection uses deficit + stable order only. :contentReference[oaicite:1]{index=1}

+- `rl_epsilon` (exploration rate, 0..1)
+  When RL is enabled and multiple policies are triggered:
+  - with probability epsilon → choose a random triggered policy (exploration),
+  - otherwise → exploit using deficit and (when applicable) the q-based soft tie-break. :contentReference[oaicite:2]{index=2}

+  If `rl_epsilon` is `None`, epsilon falls back to `ctx.jump` (so you can reuse the existing “jump” knob as a quick exploration control).

+- `rl_delta` (soft tie-break band, >=0)
+  Controls how often learned value `q` is consulted during exploitation:
+  - 0.0 = q only on exact ties
+  - larger = q used more often (near ties)

+Menu 41 prints the current values, allows toggling RL, and prompts for new epsilon and delta values. :contentReference[oaicite:3]{index=3}

+### Skill ledger and the Skills HUD (how to read learning)

+CCA8 maintains a tiny per-policy skill ledger and prints a compact Skills HUD after closed-loop environment runs.

+Per-policy fields:

+- `n`
+  Number of times the policy executed.

+- `succ` and `rate = succ / n`
+  Success bookkeeping.
+(At this stage many policies count as “ok” most of the time; this becomes more informative as explicit failures are modeled.)

+- `last`
+  The reward value received the last time the policy executed.

+- `q` (learned value estimate)
+  Exponential moving average (EMA) of observed rewards for this policy:

+  `q_new = (1 - alpha) * q_old + alpha * reward`

+  where alpha is a smoothing factor (currently ~0.3). `q` is not the success rate; it is the running value estimate used for RL tie-breaking within the near-best band.

+The Skills HUD also reports RL settings and the observed explore/exploit counts for the current run (these counts increment only when RL selection is actually active).

+### Seeing when q influenced a choice in the env-loop trace (menu 37)

+During menu 37 (closed-loop environment run), the trace may include a line like:

+`[rl-pick] chosen via q-soft-tiebreak: ...`

+This line is printed only when:
+- RL is enabled,
+- the system is exploiting (not in the epsilon-random exploration branch),
+- and the near-best band contains more than one candidate (meaning q was consulted to decide the winner).

+Note: safety gating still has priority.
+For example, in a “fallen” situation, the safety layer can still force StandUp/RecoverFall regardless of q; the `[rl-pick]` line indicates how the gate runtime ranked candidates, not a bypass of safety logic.